arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 Nicla Voice is now capable of detecting glass-breaking sounds using a trained machine learning model.
 You can create an expanded system by integrating the Nicla Voice with the Portenta H7 and Arduino Cloud to add functionality and scalability.

-This expanded Glass Breaking Detector system introduces real-time alerts and automation, using the Nicla Voice, Portenta H7, and Arduino Cloud capabilities.
-This integration provides a solution for monitoring and managing glass-related events.

 ![Possible expanded glass break detection system](assets/nicla-vehicle-install.png)

-The upgraded example offers practical and scalable safety features designed for applications in buildings or other enclosed spaces.
-Its adaptability allows for implementation in various scenarios, providing distinct monitoring and security needs.
+The expanded glass breaking detector uses the Nicla Voice, Portenta H7, and Arduino Cloud to provide practical and scalable safety features for buildings and other enclosed spaces.
+Its adaptability makes it suitable for various monitoring and security scenarios.

 ### Expanded System Overview